 A sea captain and businessman in Springfield.
 Voiced by Hank Azaria.

 - Ambiguously Bi: In one episode he takes glee at being capable of taking a picture of Patty and Selma naked and in another he accepts being handed a handful of dirty magazines while saying that this will prevent his (all-male) crew from having sex with each other out of desperation (but they all look at him when he says this).
 It's pretty much stated that he becomes way too sex-starved for his own good with his long sea trips.
+A recent episode reveals he has a wife.

 - Artificial Limbs: He has an artificial leg.